 Prior to implementing in whole or in part any plan of a kind described in Article X-A, Section A, but only to the extent that such plan or part of such plan will, if implemented, change any academic program, curriculum or structure at any one (1) or more of the several State Universities, the Board of Higher Education shall transmit such plan or part thereof, to the extent that the same will, if implemented, change any academic program, curriculum or structure at any University, through the President of such University to every appropriate decision-making body constituted pursuant to Article VII.
 A copy of the same shall be transmitted to the Chapter President and to the Association President.
 Upon its receipt of such plan, the All-University Committee shall refer the same to any such standing committee(s) within whose jurisdiction such plan or part thereof falls, but only to the extent, in the case of each such standing committee, that such plan or part thereof so falls.

-At the time of transmittal, the Board of Higher Education, acting through the President, shall give to any appropriate decision-making body described in the preceding paragraph written notice of the date by which any final recommendation(s) are required to be submitted to the President in respect of such plan or part thereof; provided, however, that different dates may be so established with respect to different portions of such plan(s); and
+At the time of transmittal, the Board of Higher Education, acting through the President, shall give to any appropriate decision-making body described in the preceding paragraph written notice of the date by which any final recommendation(s) are required to be submitted to the President in respect of such plan or part thereof,

+provided such date shall be no later than 90 days from the transmittal of the plan to the decision-making body; and

+provided, however, that different dates may be so established with respect to different portions of such plan(s); and

 provided further that if after its receipt of any recommendation(s) from any standing or like committee any of the decision-making bodies shall have determined that an extension of time is reasonably required for its consideration of any such recommendation, it shall so notify the President in writing and it shall thereupon be granted, during an academic year, an additional thirty (30) days for such purpose from and after the date first set for the making of any final recommendation.

 The date(s) established pursuant to the foregoing provision for the making of any recommendation in respect of any such plan or part thereof shall govern the making of such recommendation made by any of the above-described decision-making bodies pursuant to the provisions of Article VII, anything in such provisions to the contrary notwithstanding.

+In the absence of any final recommendation(s) by the decision-making body to which the President’s plan has been transmitted pursuant to this section, the President shall inform the Board of Trustees of the same.
+The Trustees shall then be empowered to authorize the President to implement said plan.

 Thereafter, any unit member retrenched as a result of such programmatic reorganization will be accorded the retrenchment rights provided for in Article X-A, Sections G and H, and the provisions of Sections C, D, E, I, J and K of Article X-A shall be of application regarding the retrenchment of any unit member under the terms of this Section A.